After historic Georgia elections, Democrats aim to bring blue wave to city races - Reporter Newspapers

 The Republican reaction

 For Republican officials, much of the focus will be on building state and county campaigns with an eye on 2022.
-Trey Kelly, chair of the Fulton County Republican Party, said he expects more overtly partisan campaign in city races this year.
+Trey Kelly, chair of the Fulton County Republican Party, said he expects more overtly partisan campaigning in city races this year.

 “In the terms of municipal races in Sandy Springs or any other North Fulton city this year, it would depend on the candidates,” Kelly said of his party’s involvement.
 “The cities of North Fulton are the envy of local governments throughout Georgia.
 This was achieved through good government and conservative solutions to local issues.
 We hope that continues.”